 We provide free services to eligible enrolled students:

-• Individual education plans record the negotiated types of support based on the individual needs of
+• Individual education plans record the negotiated types of support based on the individual needs of each student.

 • Pre-entry assistance.
-Course options – referral to a counsellor, support required, enrolment and
+Course options – referral to a counsellor, support required, enrolment and fee exemption information

 • Advice on physical access such as mobility and access to classrooms and parking permits,

 • Tutorial assistance may be provided to assist with course theory, study skills and moodle access

 • Assistive & Adaptive Technology and Adjustments.
 This can include equipment such as FM audio systems, large font or braille printing, software including Dragon, JAWS, Read&Write Gold, trackballs and ergonomic keyboards.

 • In class support including note takers, interpreters, class notes in alternative format